Turnarounds, what many people call “Michigan Lefts” are a common

 a traffic light is present.
 If there is no traffic light, it is a one-lane turn.

-- Drivers are permitted to make a Michigan left on a red light ONLY once
+Has traffic cleared? - Drivers are permitted to make a Michigan left on a red light ONLY after

 traffic has cleared.

 Do you have a green traffic light? - Drivers are permitted to drive straight through a turnaround with a traffic

 light into an entrance across the street; however you must wait for the